-This chapter summarizes the six steps of due diligence management:
+This chapter summarizes the six steps of mineral supply chain due diligence management:

-- Step 1: Establishing a corporate due diligence system; - Step 2: Risk identification and assessment; - Step 3: Risk prevention and mitigation; - Step 4: Internal and external assessment; - Step 5: Reporting and dissemination; - Step 6: Provide for or cooperate in remediation when appropriate.
+Step 1: Establishing a corporate due diligence system;

+Step 2: Risk identification and assessment;

+Step 3: Risk prevention and mitigation;

+Step 4: Internal and external assessment;

+Step 5: Reporting and dissemination;

+Step 6: Providing for or cooperating in remediation when appropriate.

-Six steps provide suggestions for companies to conduct due diligence.
-"Companies should" refers specific recommendations for companies in terms of key due diligence points, mainly from the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (third version), and detailed implementing recommendations of the Chinese Guidelines.
+Six steps provide suggestions for companies to conduct mineral supply chain due diligence.
+"Companies should" refers requirements and recommendations for companies in terms of key due diligence points, mainly from the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (third version), and detailed implementing recommendations of the Chinese Guidelines.
 "Other suggestions" cover as far as possible those regarding due diligence by international rules, industry initiatives, trading platforms and others.
 Companies can choose applicable contents according to their own circumstances and specific business context.